Close

 That curated basket of relaxing bath salts and candles?
 And that cute necklace?
 Add those to my cart.

 Online shopping trends have shifted radically faster than anyone could have predicted.
-During the first lockdown wave of COVID-19, gift giving rose 80% between March and April through ecommerce channels compared to last year.
+During the first lockdown wave of COVID-19, gift giving rose 80% between March and April through e-commerce channels compared to last year.

 As more people turn to online shopping, brands have an opportunity to get in front of new buyers, many of whom are looking for ways to maintain relationships in meaningful ways.